Permits and regulations for the Inca Trail

 • Afternoon Session, 12pm to 5:30pm (12:00-17:30)

 There are limited amounts of entrance tickets for each session.
 You are only allowed to visit during the time of the session you have purchased, morning or afternoon.
 For example, if you enter at 6:00am your session ends at 12:00pm.
 You can no longer stay all day at Machu Picchu, go for lunch and then come back later on without paying a second time.
-Once you enter, you cannot leave and return even though your session time has not ended, except if you need to use the bathroom which outside of the citadel.
+You can only enter once with your ticket, once you go out you cannot return inside again.

 Entrance Only With Licensed Guide